clebio/oculuspy/README.md

 - Oculus SDK (e.g. `ovr_sdk_linux_0.4.4.tar.gz`).
 Ideally we can re-generate when a new version of the SDK is released
+- System `gccxml` (i.e. `sudo apt-get install gccxml`)
+- Pip install `pybindgen`
-- System `gccxml` (i.e. `sudo apt-get install gccxml`) -`pygccxml` version 1.5.2, due to [this bug](https://bugs.launchpad.net/pybindgen/+bug/1348785) with newer versions of pygccxml.
+- A `pygccxml` of [version 1.5.2](https://github.com/gccxml/pygccxml/releases/tag/v1.5.2), due to [this bug](https://bugs.launchpad.net/pybindgen/+bug/1348785) with newer versions of pygccxml.

 ## Usage

-I recommend a using `virtualenv`, so you can install pygccxml and this module in an isolated manner.
+I recommend using `virtualenv`, so you can install pygccxml and this module in an isolated manner.

 To generate the bindings, run